Stefanistkuhl/obsidianschule/thing/hitless video.md

 - why its peak
 - simply practise and win
 - offering a good getting starting guide for what ressourches are good etc for ppl who want to try it
+- mention that the adacamy runebear at the end is mandatory

 ### Intro: